IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 Enable serviceability option for the Customer Order Services application.
 In productions systems, it's recommended that you do this step with the initial deployment of the application - not when you encounter an issue and need to gather server traces or dumps.
 OpenShift cannot attach volumes to running Pods so it'll have to create a new Pod, attach the volume and then take down the old Pod.
 If the problem is intermittent or hard to reproduce, you may not be able to reproduce it on the new instance of server running in the new Pod.
 The volume can be shared by all Liberty applications that are in the same namespace and the volumes wouldn't be used unless you perform day-2 operation on a particular application - so that should make it easy to enable serviceability with initial deployment.

-1. Specify the name of the storage request (Persistent Volume Claim) you made earlier using `spec.serviceability.volumeClaimName` parameter provided by `OpenLibertyApplication` custom resource.
+1. Specify the name of the storage request (Persistent Volume Claim) you made earlier to `spec.serviceability.volumeClaimName` parameter provided by `OpenLibertyApplication` custom resource.
 Open Liberty Operator will attach the volume bound to the claim to each instance of the server.
 In web terminal, run the following command:

     ```
     oc patch olapp cos -n apps --patch '{"spec":{"serviceability":{"volumeClaimName":"liberty"}}}' --type=merge